 Proceedings of the Cabinet shall take place in accordance with the Cabinet Procedure Rules set out in Part 4 of this Constitution.

 7.8 Quroum

-The quorum for a meeting of the Cabinet shall be three voting members of the Cabinet.
+The quorum for a meeting of the Cabinet shall be one quarter of the number of voting members of the Cabinet.